 - Level 1 Inputs that are quoted market prices (unadjusted) in active markets for identical instruments. - Level 2 Inputs other than quoted prices included within Level 1 that are observable either directly (i.e. as prices) or indirectly (i.e. derived from prices).
-This category includes instruments valued using: quoted market prices in active markets for similar instruments; auoted prices for identical or similar instruments in markets that are considered less than active; or other valuation techniques in which all significant inputs are directly or indirectly observable from market data. - Level 3 Inputs that are unobservable.
-This category includes all instruments for which the valuation technique includes inputs not based on observable data and the unobservable inputs have a significant effect on the instrument's valuation.
-This category includes instruments that are valued based on quoted prices for similar instruments but for which significant unobservable adjustments or assumptions are required to reflect differences between the instruments.
+This category includes instruments valued using: quoted market prices in active markets for similar techniques in which all significant inputs are directly or indirectly observable from market data. - Level 3 Inputs that are unobservable.
+This category includes all instruments for which the valuation technique includes inputs includes instruments that are valued based on quoted prices for similar instruments but for which significant unobservable adjustments or assumptions are required to reflect differences between the instruments.